Recent Major Progress of China’s Blockchain indusry

 “Right now, the potential is literally endless.
 Peers from the financial industry and capital investment see blockchain technology as a genuinely positive force.
 Many of them predict Bitcoin to explode in the following years, fulfilling Satoshi’s original vision.
 Yet, only after firm regulations are in place.
 China has a chance to become the first country where cryptocurrencies will change the financial market as we know it now.
 With strengthened transparency and security measures protecting the content of transactions, popularity of blockchain technology will probably sweep China’s financial community.”

-Editor’s note: On the even of Chinese New Year, 8btc will all people home and abroad of Bitcoin/Blockchain community a proserprous and fruitful year of rooster!
+Editor’s note: On the even of Chinese New Year, 8btc wish all people home and abroad of Bitcoin/Blockchain community a proserprous and fruitful year of rooster!